qipengwang/TransPose/README.md

 ### Results on COCO val2017 with detector having human AP of 56.4 on COCO val2017 dataset

-All experiments were done on 2 nodesof the [PKU PHC platform](https://hpc.pku.edu.cn), each with 4 Telsa P100 GPUs.
+All experiments were done on 2 nodes of the [PKU PHC platform](https://hpc.pku.edu.cn), each with 4 Telsa P100 GPUs.

 // TODO: add experiment results to the table